The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Avoiding Duplicate Content: URL Rules, Canonicals, and a Consistent Naming Structure

-If the same sample is available at multiple addresses, the correct one is needed canonical for the main version, and for "technical" parameters—correct indexing settings (depending on the filter model).
+Catalog duplicates arise due to parameters, sorting, different paths to the same section, and careless renaming.
+Basic hygiene practices include: a consistent URL format (no language/transliteration mixes), clear slugs, stable paths for categories and subcategories, and control over filtering and sorting parameters.
+If the same selection is available at multiple URLs, a proper URL is required. canonical for the main version, and for "technical" parameters—correct indexing settings (depending on the filter model).
 Important: duplicates aren't just a technical issue; they also represent a loss of relevance.
 When Google sees multiple similar pages, it's more difficult for it to determine which one to show for a commercial query.
+As a result, you get a catalog that scales smoothly: new sections are added based on demand, and visibility in Google increases due to a clear architecture, not random edits.

 URLs, breadcrumbs, and navigation: how to make categories understandable to both users and search engines